Manifold Gaussian Variational Bayes on the Precision Matrix: Variational inference

-A major issue in following this approach is that $\zeta$ is unconstrained.
-Think of a Gaussian variational posterior: under the above update, there is no guarantee that the covariance matrix is iteratively updated onto a symmetric and positive definite matrix.
+where $\mathcal{I}_\bmz$ denotes the FIM.
+A significant issue in following this approach is that $\bmz$ is unconstrained.
+Think of a Gaussian variational posterior: in the above setting, there is no guarantee that the covariance matrix updates onto a symmetric and positive definite matrix.
 As discussed in the introduction, manifold optimization is an attractive possibility.